-Police: Deputy fatally shot armed male in Virginia
+Police: Deputy fatally shoots armed man in Virginia

 WOODFORD, Va.
-(AP) — Virginia State Police say a Caroline County sheriff’s deputy fatally shot an armed male during a domestic call.
+(AP) — Virginia State Police say a Caroline County sheriff’s deputy fatally shot a man who threatened to harm himself and deputies and refused to drop a handgun during a domestic call.

-Police said in a statement that deputies responded to a call in the Woodford area of Caroline County on Thursday night.
-When they arrived, police say the deputies encountered a male armed with a gun, who was shot by a deputy.
+Police said in a statement Friday that deputies responded to a call in the Woodford area Thursday night.
+Police say the deputies found 49-year-old William Fisher in an outbuilding.
+Police say Fisher had a handgun and continuously threatened to harm himself and deputies.
+Police say Fisher refused to drop the weapon and was shot by a deputy.
+He died at the scene.

-Police say no law enforcement officers were injured.
-Police did not identify the deputy or the person who was killed or give their races.

-The Virginia State Police are investigating the shooting at the request of Caroline County Sheriff Tony Lippa.
-The investigation is ongoing.

 Most Read Stories